Dog licences and ownership

 Do I have to get my dog microchipped?

 A microchip is a tiny electronic device injected by a vet under the skin of the dog.
-The microchip is coded with a unique number the dog.
-It can be scanned at the vet, animal rescue organisation or the animal welfare unit at your local authority.
+The microchip is coded with a unique number for each dog.
+It can be scanned to find out who owns the dog.
+Microchips can be scanned by the vets, animal rescue organisations and the animal welfare unit in a local authority.
 Read more about microchips for dogs.

 You must get your dog microchipped by a vet and registered under your name on an authorised database before they are 12 weeks old.
-This also applies if a dog leaves the property where they were born before they are 12 weeks.
+This also applies if a dog leaves the property where they were born before they are 12 weeks old.

 Does my dog have to wear a collar?

-A dog must always wear a collar.
-A collar must have the name and the address of the owner.
-If your dog doesn’t have this identification, a dog warden can give you can an on-the-spot fine (See ‘Penalties’ below).
-If you don’t pay this fine within the specified period, you can be prosecuted by the local authority.
+A dog must always wear a collar or a harness.
+It must have the name and address of the owner on it.
+If your dog doesn’t have this identification, a dog warden can give you can an on-the-spot fine.
+If you don’t pay this fine within the specified time-frame, you can be prosecuted by the local authority.

 What powers does a dog warden have?